gaia-react/remix/README.md

-# Welcome to the GAIA Framework!
+# Welcome to GAIA React!

 <img src="./app/assets/images/gaia-logo.svg" height="100" alt="GAIA"/>

-GAIA is a **fully comprehensive** framework for building modern React web applications.
+GAIA React is a **fully comprehensive** template for building modern React web applications.

+It is designed to be the best possible starting point for any professional React project.

 It comes with **EVERYTHING** you need, fully configured and ready to go.